 When classes are not in session, residence halls are closed.
 Certain residence halls are designated to be used by students who have been approved by the Office of Residence Life & Housing to live on campus during intersession periods.
 Before the end of each term, the Office of Residence Life & Housing announces the residences that will remain open during the upcoming intersession period.
 These announcements include information regarding the application process for requesting housing during intersession periods..

 The College reserves the right to assign conference attendees, faculty and/or intersession residents to residence halls when classes are not in session.
-During winter interession students must make modest adjustments to their rooms before they leave, and it is recommended that they not leave any valuables in their rooms.
+During winter intersession students must make modest adjustments to their rooms before they leave, and it is recommended that they not leave any valuables in their rooms.

 During the period of Citizen Science which begins in early January, residences are closed.
 Only first-year students, approved students and Citizen Science faculty are in residence.
 Citizen Science faculty reside in upper college student rooms and residence halls.

-Any student not approved to be in residence during intersession periods, will be fined $200 per day or any part of a day s/he stays.
+Any student not approved to be in residence during intersession periods, will be fined $200 per day or any part of a day they stay.
 No student is permitted access to a closed residence hall during intersession breaks, inclusive of Citizen Science and Language and Thinking participants.
 Students who are not approved to be on campus during an intersession break are not permitted to access their room without prior approval from the Office of Residence Life & Housing.

 Please note the guest policy during intersession periods may be altered as noted in the intersession housing announcement from the Office of Residence Life & Housing.